Financial services access tied to reduced COVID deaths

-Newswise — New research shows that some of the best tools to decrease COVID-19 mortality rates weren’t found in the ER, but rather at the bank.
+Newswise — Fresh studies reveal that certain optimal measures to reduce COVID-19 death rates were not discovered within the emergency room, but rather within financial institutions.

-A study of COVID-19 mortality rates across 142 nations has demonstrated a surprisingly strong link between access to formal financial services and lower COVID-19 mortality rates.
-In fact, it’s proved to be as strong a predictor of lower COVID-19 death rates as several comorbidities are of higher COVID-19 death rates.
+An examination of COVID-19 mortality rates across 142 countries has unveiled an unexpectedly robust correlation between the availability of formal financial services and decreased COVID-19 mortality rates.
+Remarkably, it has exhibited an equivalent predictive power in reducing COVID-19 death rates as several underlying health conditions have in increasing them.

-“The reduction is surprisingly large, similar in magnitude to, but opposite in direction from, the mortality risks associated with higher rates of lung cancer and hypertension,” says Todd Watkins, professor of economics and executive director of the Martindale Center for the Study of Private Enterprise at Lehigh University.
+"The magnitude of the decrease is remarkably significant, comparable in size to the mortality risks connected with elevated rates of lung cancer and hypertension, albeit in the opposite direction," comments Todd Watkins, an economics professor and executive director of the Martindale Center for the Study of Private Enterprise at Lehigh University.

 So, can we just “follow the money” to explain country-level differences in COVID-19 mortality?

-Not exactly, Watkins says.
-While certain money-related measures had seemingly logical correlations with higher death rates, others have had counterintuitive effects.
+Watkins clarifies that the situation is not so straightforward.
+Although certain financial factors appeared to have logical connections with increased mortality rates, other variables had unexpected and counterintuitive impacts.

-For example, countries with higher levels of income inequality experienced higher rates of mortality, which tracks a basic logic.
-However, countries with higher per capita incomes also had higher mortality rates, which seems counterintuitive.
+As an illustration, one can observe that countries with greater income inequality exhibited elevated mortality rates, which aligns with basic reasoning.
+However, it is intriguing to note that countries with higher per capita incomes also demonstrated higher mortality rates, which appears to contradict intuitive expectations.

-“Our assumption as economists would be that wealthier nations should have been able to deal with COVID better than poorer nations and poorer populations.
-And the opposite has turned out to be true in regard to GDP per capita,” Watkins says.
+According to Watkins, the prevailing assumption among economists would be that wealthier nations and populations would be better equipped to handle the challenges posed by COVID-19 compared to their less affluent counterparts.
+However, the opposite has proven to be true with respect to GDP per capita.

-According to Watkins, access to formal financial services—including having an account at a financial institution, having a credit or debit card, or having received loans from a financial institution—is a distinctive predictor, falling outside of the effects of other financial measures.
+According to Watkins, the availability of formal financial services, such as possessing a bank account, owning credit or debit cards, or having received loans from financial institutions, stands as a unique predictor that operates independently from other financial indicators.

-This finding may point to the importance of formal financial services as a potential “shock absorber” during times of crisis—enabling individuals and families to weather health crises financially.
+This discovery suggests that formal financial services could potentially serve as crucial "shock absorbers" during times of crisis, enabling individuals and families to navigate health emergencies with greater financial resilience.

-It’s an under-studied topic.
-Studies on the effects of insurance, including Medicaid, Medicare, and universal health insurance programs in other countries, are prevalent, Watkins says.
-But studies on financial services that can function like insurance in times of crisis are rarer.
+Watkins notes that the topic of financial services acting as a form of insurance during crises has received comparatively less research attention.
+While there are abundant studies on the impacts of insurance, such as Medicaid, Medicare, and universal health insurance programs in various countries, there is a scarcity of research on financial services that can effectively serve as insurance during times of crisis.

-To the extent that finances are studied in relation to public health, lines of inquiry often focus on the effects health issues have on one’s finances.
-But we may be well served by “flipping that thinking on its head” and looking at the effects financial services may have on one’s health.
+In the realm of studying the intersection of finances and public health, the prevailing focus tends to be on how health issues impact an individual's financial situation.
+However, it would be beneficial to "reverse the thinking" and examine the potential impact that financial services may have on a person's health.
+Shifting the perspective in this manner could provide valuable insights into understanding the relationship between financial well-being and overall health.

-Further research is needed to study the effects of access to different types of financial services on different health outcomes.
-While the pandemic provided a “big shock” to the global health system that made it ripe for study, Watkins says, it’s likely that further connections may be found in other health contexts.
+Additional research is necessary to investigate the effects of accessing various types of financial services on different health outcomes.
+Although the global health system experienced a significant disruption due to the pandemic, creating an opportune environment for study, Watkins suggests that further connections between financial services and health could potentially be identified in other health contexts as well.

-“There are probably all sorts of other public health implications of financial services at the formal, secondary and tertiary levels we have yet to really delve deeply into,” he says.
+"We have yet to truly delve into the extensive range of public health implications that formal financial services, at the primary, secondary, and tertiary levels, may hold," Watkins emphasizes.
+It is highly likely that there exist numerous unexplored connections and implications in the realm of public health that could be uncovered through deeper investigation.

 The findings are published in an article, “The impact of access to financial services on COVID-19 mortality globally,” in PLOS Global Public Health.